wallberg/cidr/README.md

 ## Implementation

-The CidrSet is implemented internally as a directed, binary tree.
+CidrSet is implemented as a binary [Trie](https://en.wikipedia.org/wiki/Trie) with the left edge implying a 0 bit and right edge a 1 bit.
 The depth of the node is equal to the bitmask value of the Cidr, with the root node having a depth of 0, and the edges representing a bit value of 0 or 1.
 A node represents a Cidr if and only if it is a leaf node.
 See Figure 1 for a CidrSet containing "0.0.0.0/1" and "128.0.0.0/2".
 The complete sub-tree to depth 32 is implied by each leaf node.

 ![Figure 1](doc/fig1.svg) Figure 1